colts70/The-Sematic-Stack/README.md

 Nothing else is required.

 You need a live website so AI crawlers can fetch the DFH instructions from the correct standardized location.
 The site itself stays empty—its only job is to serve the DFH file.

+If you want the canonical entry point for a topic, go to /.well-known/stack on the root domain.